LeaderPortfolio

 Early Life

-Anil Agarwal was born in Patna, Bihar, India, in 1954, into a Marwari family.
-His father had a small business involving aluminum conductors.
-He attended Miller High School in Patna but chose not to pursue higher education, opting instead to join his father's business at the age of 15.
-At 19, he moved to Mumbai to explore career opportunities, starting his entrepreneurial journey with scrap metal trading in the mid-1970s.
-His early focus was on collecting and selling scrap metal.
+Anil Agarwal was born in 1954 in Patna, Bihar, India, into a Marwadi family.
+His father had a small business making aluminum conductors.
+At the age of 19, he moved to Mumbai (then Bombay) to seek career opportunities, foregoing a university education to join his father's business.
+He started trading in scrap metal in the mid-1970s.

 Rise to Success